 Ala.
-Code § 26-23H-4 makes it illegal to perform an abortion unless it is deemed medically
+Code § 26-23H-4 makes it illegal to perform an abortion unless it is deemed medically necessary by a licensed physician, which will be verified by a second physician 180 days after the end of the abortion.

 This statute went into effect on June 24, 2022.